abstractinfrastructure/k8s-intro-tutorials/cli/README.md

 ![Kubernetes Dashboard](images/dashboard.png)

-To access the dashboard you use the `kubectl proxy` command and acess the `kubernetes-dashboard` service within the `kube-system` namespace.
+To access the dashboard use the `kubectl proxy` command and access the `kubernetes-dashboard` service within the `kube-system` namespace.
 ```
 http://127.0.0.1:8001/api/v1/namespaces/kube-system/services/kubernetes-dashboard/proxy/
 ```

-Leaving the proxy up and going, may not be desirable for quick dev-work, so minikube itself has a command that will open the dashboard up in a new browser window through an exposed service on the minikube VM.
+Leaving the proxy up and going may not be desirable for quick dev-work.
+Minikube itself has a command that will open the dashboard up in a new browser window through an exposed service on the Minikube VM.

 **Command**
 ```